 The demographic data in Census Business Builder from the American Community Survey (ACS) are updated annually in December and the economic data (from County Business Patterns and Nonemployer Statistics) are updated annually in June.
-The data from the Economic Census and the Census of Business Owners are updated every 5 years; the 2017 Economic Census data are scheduled to be updated starting in December 2018.
+The data from the Economic Census are updated every 5 years; the 2022 Economic Census data are scheduled to be updated starting in March 2024.

 Data from other Census programs will be added to Census Business Builder based on customer feedback.
 If you are interested in seeing data that is not currently available in CBB, please send feedback to email@example.com.

 Title 13 of the US Code prohibits the Census Bureau from releasing data that identifies individual people or companies, so summary level data are only available in Census Business Builder.
-However, we are considering adding access to individual business data from a third party source in the future.
+However, we have added an My Variables option were you can upload your own data.

-Census Business Builder provides access to a basic definition of each data variable n the Map Variables and Filter menus as well as in the reports.
-To access more detailed definitions, see American FactFinder.
+Census Business Builder provides access to a basic definition of each data variable in the Map Variables and Filter menus as well as in the reports.
+To access more detailed definitions, see data.census.gov.

 The “customers” data presented in Census Business Builder (from the American Community Survey (ACS)) are available for all four (4) geographic levels shown in CBB.
-However, the business data (from the Economic Census, County Business Patterns, Nonemployer Statistics, and the Survey of Business Owners) are only available at the county and city/town levels to protect the privacy of individual companies.
+However, the business data (from the Economic Census, County Business Patterns, and Nonemployer Statistics) are only available at the county and city/town levels to protect the privacy of individual companies.

 Privacy laws and Title 13 protect your data.